denilsonsa/udev-joystick-blacklist/README.md

 For the complete list, look at [`generate_rules.py`](generate_rules.py) script.

-* A4 Tech mouse and/or keyboard.
+* A4 Tech mice and/or keyboards.
+* Cooler Master mice.
-* Microsoft mouse and/or keyboard.
+* Microsoft mice and/or keyboards.
 * Wacom tablets.
-* Cooler Master mouse.

 ## Contributing